 Note: One big thing to be aware of for this trail is the parking situation.
-We will cover this more below, but be aware that you may have to park 0.5 miles from the trailhead and walk a little bit extra.
+We will cover this more below, but be aware that you may have to park away from the trailhead and take a paid shuttle.

 Stave Spring Trail

 The second option to get to Observation Point, now that the main trail in the canyon is closed, is to hike from the Stave Spring trailhead, which connects to the East Rim trail.
 This option is a good bit longer and harder than the East Mesa trail, at 11.2 miles and 2,306 ft of elevation gain.

 However, we hear this is the least busy of the two options (many folks report not seeing anyone until they meet up with East Mesa) and while it is harder, you will have more views as you hike along the East Rim than you do on the East Mesa.

 We have not personally hiked this trail, so we cannot speak to the experience, but we have read that similar to East Mesa, you may need to park a little bit from the trailhead if you do not have 4×4, as the road can get a bit muddy.
 Make sure to read signs to ensure that you’re not parking in a “no parking” zone!

 For this guide we will focus on the East Mesa route, as it’s the trail we did this past visit and can provide the most information on.
 But if you’re looking for an even more secluded experience and harder trek, check out the Stave Spring Trail!

 Zion National Park is open year round, but there are a few things to consider when choosing when to visit the park and hike to Observation Point: